marneypratt/macroS23/README.md

 Copy the code from the various script templates in the "script_templates" folder as needed and paste them in the "macro_analysis.qmd" file.
 Replace the blanks in the code as needed.

 When you are done with your analysis "render" your .qmd file.
-You can render straight to PDF or render to HTML, open the HTML file in your browser, and then "print" to a PDF file.
+Render to HTML, open the HTML file in your browser, and then "print" to a PDF file.

 Insert a file printout of the PDF in the "Project Data Analysis" section of your Lab Notebook.